gnarlyquack/dr-strangetest/README.txt

 function or method is found, it is run.
 A test "passes" unless an assertion fails or some other error occurs.
 Failures and errors are signalled by the throwing of an exception.
-This means a test typically ends immediately when a failure or an error happens, although you can use subtests (described later) to continue testing after a failure.
+This means a test typically ends immediately when a failure or an error happens, although you can use subtests (described below) to continue testing after a failure.

 Test methods are organized into test classes, which is any class whose name